Sundara Karma: 2021–2024: Oblivion!, Better Luck Next Time, and disbandment

 On 17 September 2021, nearly a year after their fourth EP, the band premiered the single "Godsend".
 In February 2022, it was followed by the release of the title track off their fifth EP, Oblivion!.
 The EP was released on 1 April 2022.

 On 27 October 2023, the band released Better Luck Next Time, the group's first studio album in over four years.
 The album has been described as a "departure of sound compared to the electro-pop elements" present on Oblivion.
 The album received positive reviews from DIY and Dork.
 Better Luck Next Time peaked at number 13 on the UK Albums Chart, making it the band's first top 20 album in the UK.

 On 23 September 2024, the band announced that they would "step away from making music as Sundara Karma", and the following day announced Live for the Last Time, a series of four farewell concerts.
-The band split following their final concert on 8 December 2024 at O2 Forum Kentish Town.
+The group disbanded following their final concert on 8 December 2024 at O2 Forum Kentish Town.